-Contemporaneously with the execution of the Merger Agreement, CF II entered into the Subscription Agreements (other than the subscription agreement with GIC Private Ltd.) with certain of the PIPE investors, including the Sponsor and certain Legacy View stockholders, pursuant to which those PIPE investors agreed to purchase, and CF II agreed to sell to those PIPE investors, an aggregate of up to 30,000,000 shares of Class A common stock, for a purchase price of \$10.00 per share and an aggregate purchase price of \$300,000,000, with the Sponsor's subscription agreement accounting for \$50.0 million of such aggregate investment.
-On January 11, 2021, CF II entered into a subscription agreement with GIC Private Ltd., pursuant to which GIC Private Ltd. agreed to purchase, and CF II agreed to sell to GIC Private Ltd. at \$11.25 per share, a number of shares equal to the lesser of (i) 17,777,778 shares of Class A common stock, and (ii) a number of shares of Class A common stock such that GIC Private Ltd. would own (together with any other shares of Class A common stock that it or its affiliates owned on the date of such subscription agreement) 9.85% of View's issued and outstanding shares of View Class A common stock as of the completion of the Business Combination and the issuance and sale of the PIPE shares, for gross proceeds to View of a maximum of \$200.0 million.
-The Subscription Agreements entered into contemporaneously with the execution of the Merger Agreement permitted PIPE investors that were not Legacy View stockholders or affiliates of CF II prior to the closing to offset and reduce the number of shares that they were required to purchase at the closing by acquiring shares of Class A common stock in the open market or private transactions and not redeeming such shares in the Redemption.
-The PIPE investors purchased an aggregate of 42,103,156 shares of Class A common stock for an aggregate purchase price of approximately \$441.1 million.
+Contemporaneously with the execution of the merger agreement, we entered into the Subscription Agreements with certain of the PIPE investors, including the Sponsor and certain Legacy View stockholders, pursuant to which those PIPE investors agreed to purchase, and we agreed to sell to those PIPE investors, an aggregate of up to 30,000,000 shares of Class A common stock, for a purchase price of \$10.00 per share and an aggregate purchase price of \$300,000,000, with the Sponsor's subscription agreement accounting for \$50.0 million of such aggregate investment.
+The Subscription Agreements entered into contemporaneously with the execution of the merger agreement permitted PIPE investors that were not Legacy View stockholders or affiliates of us prior to the closing to offset and reduce the number of shares that they were required to purchase at the closing by acquiring shares of Class A common stock in the open market or private transactions and not redeeming such shares in the Redemption.
+The PIPE investors purchased an aggregate of 42,103,156 shares of Class A common stock for an aggregate purchase price of approximately \$441.1 million (including shares purchased by an investor pursuant to a subscription agreement entered into after the execution of the Subscription Agreements).
 Pursuant to the Subscription Agreements, the Company also agreed to register the resale of the PIPE shares.